 The best camera phones don't just deliver pure power – they're also a perfect package of convenience, with countless apps at your fingertips.
 However, one of the most impressive aspects of these handsets is their megapixel count.
-The Samsung Galaxy S20 Ultra has an impressive 108MP sensor, 8K video and a 100x digital zoom – specs that traditional cameras just haven't achieved yet.
+The Samsung Galaxy S21 Ultra has an impressive 108MP sensor – a megapixel count that most of the best professional cameras are nowhere near!

-However, the S20 Ultra isn't an outlier.
-Beefy sensors are becoming the norm for flagship phones, with the Motorola Edge+, Samsung Galaxy Note 20 Ultra 5G, Xiaomi Mi Note 10 following suit.
-While phones aren't yet able to beat the best DSLRs or the best mirrorless cameras for image quality, the technology is moving so quickly that it almost feels like it's only a matter of time.
+However, the S21 Ultra isn't an outlier.
+Beefy sensors are becoming the norm for flagship phones, with most of the camera phones on this list featuring large megapixel counts.
+While the best camera phones aren't yet able to beat the best DSLRs or the best mirrorless cameras for image quality, the technology is moving so quickly that it almost feels like it's only a matter of time.

 However, the most significant advantage that camera phones hold over cameras is how small they are in comparison.
-Even the best compact cameras can still prove annoyingly bulky, but folding phones such as the Samsung Galaxy Z Flip and the Motorola Razr are making massive strides in compact technology.
+Even the best compact cameras can still prove annoyingly bulky, but fold phones such as the Samsung Galaxy Z Flip and the Samsung Galaxy Z Fold 2 are making massive strides in compact technology.